ShinyFabio/ADViSELipidomics_book/docs/02-inputdata.md

 ## Data files (LipidSearch or LIQUID) {#sec21}

 The output of LipidSearch and LIQUID are some text files containing information on chromatographic peak area or peak intensity per lipid.
 If your data come from **LipidSearch** you should have a deuterated file and a non-labeled file for each sample (or replicate).
 The extension of these files should be .txt.
-ADViSELIpidomics accepts files from LipidSearch versions 4.2.29 or the latest 5.0.
+ADViSELIpidomics accepts files from LipidSearch version 4.2.29.
 If your data come from **LIQUID** you can have a positive and a negative file, with a .tsv extension.
 In any case, put your data file in a folder and rename each file with your sample id in a proper way.

 **Example:**
 Your sample is called "AF-1CM" and you have two technical replicates.
 Then, depending on the output software, the name of the data files should be: